Did you know that most of your transactions are recorded on your credit file by credit reporting agencies like Equifax?

 - Too many ongoing debts: Taking out too many loans shows that you’re over committed.
 Most lenders won’t even consider your mortgage application if you’re barely managing to pay your existing debts.

 How can I avoid getting an adverse credit file?

 To avoid having any of the above factors in your credit file, you should:

 - Pay all your debts on time, every time.

-- Don’t apply for a lot of loans or forms of credit such as credit cards or car finance at the same time.
+- Not apply for a lot of loans or forms of credit such as credit cards or car finance at the same time.

 - Talk to your lender or credit provider if you feel you won’t be able to pay the full amount on time or if you need to change your address or contact details.

 If you already have bad credit, don’t worry, you may still be able to get a home loan.